ohspc89/FingerProprioceptionApp/README.md

 4. RelativeLayout is used to incorporate different items
 5. ScreenManager is used to move from one screen to the other
 6. Gridlines are prepared for the initial calibration

+## V1 (update: 19.05.08)
+1. A screen that gets user input has been created
+  - Participant ID
+  - Initial degree change
+  - Hand Dominance
+  - Finger width
+  - Finger length
+2. Based on the user input, the color screen will be generated and operated